worace/worace.github.io/_posts/2021-04-04-jar-hell-part-1-compilation-classpath-libraries.md

 Hello, World!
 ```

 `javac` compiles our `Hello.java` source into a corresponding `Hello.class`.
-The [javap](https://docs.oracle.com/javase/7/docs/technotes/tools/windows/javap.html) tool can give you more insight into the contents of a `.class` file if you are interested in poking around further.
-But in short when we run a java command like `java Hello`, the `Hello` we're specifying is actually the name of a Class, and the JVM will execute the code it contains (by convention it looks for a [`main` method](http://tutorials.jenkov.com/java/main-method.html)).
+When we run a java command like `java Hello`, the `Hello` we're specifying is actually the name of a Class, and the JVM will execute the code it contains (specifically, starting with its [`main` method](http://tutorials.jenkov.com/java/main-method.html)).

+**Aside:** [javap](https://docs.oracle.com/javase/7/docs/technotes/tools/windows/javap.html) is a disassembler for Classfiles, which can give you some interesting output on these files if you want to poke around further.

 ## Classloading and the Classpath